 Another favorite of ours is just outside of Moab, Utah and only a few minutes drive to Arches National Park.
-We had relatively good cell service and loved experience the high desert here.
+We had relatively good cell service and loved to experience the high desert feel here.
 38.7536, -109.7296

 More recently, we spent a month visiting Zion National Park in Utah.
 During that time we were able to stay in the Watchman Campground in the National Park for awhile, but we also enjoyed time boondocking outside the park with great cell service here.
 37.1866, -113.2228